 1D 1H NMR

 100.0 μM oligonucleotide was prepared in 20 mM pH 7.0 potassium phosphate (KPi) buffer supplemented with 10% (v/v) D2O and KCl (total potassium in solution is 140 mM), then denatured at 95 oC for 3 min, slowly cooled down to room temperature, and stored at 4 oC for overnight.
 Prior to experiments, samples were incubated at room temperature for at least two hours.
 1H NMR experiments were carried out on a 400 MHz Bruker spectrometer at 20 oC.
-The jump and return pulse program was used in recording proton spectra and suppressing the water signal.
+The jump-and-return pulse program was used in recording proton spectra and suppressing the water signal.

 Gel electrophoresis